KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/README.md

 ----[IMG_3138.mp4](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/Example_Video/IMG_3138.mp4): The video we encoded and decoded.
 A very cute cat.

---LWIP_Modifcations\: Changes we made to LWIP driver files.
+--LWIP_Modifcations/: Changes we made to LWIP driver files.

 ----[xaxiemacif_physpeed.c](https://github.com/KanverB/G7_VidAccel-A_FPGA_Accelerated_Video_Streaming_Service/blob/main/LWIP_Modifcations/xaxiemacif_physpeed.c): Modifications done to the default LWIP xaxiemacif_physpeed.c file.
 Added support for Realtek Ethernet PHYs.

---PC_GUI_Server_Client: The code for our Desktop TCP Server and Desktop TCP Client.
+--PC_GUI_Server_Client/: The code for our Desktop TCP Server and Desktop TCP Client.
 Also contains a GUI.

 ----frame_splitter.py: Code for Desktop TCP Server.
 Also, splits a video into RGB 888 frames.

 ----frame_viewer.py: Code for Desktop TCP Client.
 Also, displays the decoded frames on a GUI and prints to the terminal debugging and logging messages from the FPGA TCP Client.

---src:
+--src/:

-----ccc_codec_ip_1.0: Directory containing src code and test benches for our encoder and decoder.
+----ccc_codec_ip_1.0/: Directory containing src code and test benches for our encoder and decoder.

-------hdl: Directory containing our src verilog files.
+------hdl/: Directory containing our src verilog files.

 --------ccc_codec_ip_v1_0.v: AXI Lite interface src code wrapper.